-Specific Authority 39.012, 39.0121(3), (13), 39.5075(8) 63.202 FS.
+Specific Authority 39.012, 39.0121(3),(13), 39.5075(8) 63.202 FS.
 Law Implemented 39.4085(6), 39.5075, 63.162(2) FS.
-History-New
+History-New .

-- 65C-30.005 Family Assessment. - (1) The Services Worker shall complete an initial family assessment within fifteen working days following the ESI staffing.
-The ongoing family assessment shall be completed at least every six months until termination of services. - (2) The family assessment involves the Services Worker and the family in a joint effort to identify and analyze the family strengths and resources as well as factors that contribute to child safety risks. - (3) The initial family assessment shall include: - (a) A risk assessment analysis; - (b) A determination as to whether the child is able to currently live safely in the current home or placement; - (c) A determination of the family's ability to provide a permanent and stable home; - (d) A determination of the changes, if any, the family must make to provide a safe home for the child; - (e) An assessment of the needs of the family that hinder provision of a safe and stable home; and - (f) An identification of the family's unique resources and strengths that will contribute to improving the child's and family's well-being. - (4) The six-month family assessment shall include a summary of casework activities during the past six months that addresses: - (a) Any changes that have occurred in family conditions or circumstances; - (b) All factors affecting family strengths; - (c) Identified risks to the child; - (d) Case plan goals that have been met and are remaining; and - (e) Services that are needed to meet case plan goals. - (5) The Judicial Review Social Study Report (JRSSR) shall make reference to the six month family assessment. - Specific Authority 39.012, 409.145(6) FS.
-Law Implemented 39.01, 409.145(1), (2), 827.04 FS.
+65C-30.005 Family Assessment.

+- (1) The Services Worker shall complete an initial family assessment within fifteen working days following the ESI staffing.
+The ongoing family assessment shall be completed at least every six months until termination of services. - (2) The family assessment involves the Services Worker and the family in a joint effort to identify and analyze the family strengths and resources as well as the contributing factors and underlying conditions that contribute to child's safety and risk of maltreatment. - (3) The initial family assessment shall include: - (a) A risk assessment analysis; - (b) A determination as to whether the child is able to currently live safely in the current home or placement; - (c) A determination of the family's ability to provide a permanent and stable home; - (d) A determination of the changes, if any, the family must make to provide a safe home for the child; - (e) An assessment of the needs of the family that hinder provision of a safe and stable home; and - (f) An identification of the family's unique resources, strengths and protective capacities that will contribute to improving the child's and family's well-being. - (4) The six-month family assessment shall include a summary of casework activities during the past six months that addresses: - (a) Any changes that have occurred in family conditions or circumstances; - (b) All factors affecting family strengths or protective capacities;

+- (c) Identified risks to the child; - (d) Signs of emerging danger - (e) Case plan goals that have been met and are remaining; and - (f) Services that are needed to meet case plan goals. - (5) The Judicial Review Social Study Report (JRSSR) shall make reference to the six month family assessment.

+Specific Authority 39.012, 409.145(6) FS.
+Law Implemented 39.01, 409.145(1),(2), 827.04 FS.
 History-New